Commercial Diving Careers

 Professional Commercial Diving Opportunities

 As a commercial diver, you will be able to take advantage of career opportunities in the marine construction field, civil engineering field, and global communications.
-Here are just a few of the opportunities that will be available to you after you complete commercial dive school:
+Here are just a few of the opportunities that may be available to you after you complete commercial dive school:

 Offshore oil rigs are prime opportunities for commercial divers with their constant inspections, repairs, and maintenance.
 Oil rigs also provide many opportunities for underwater welding and underwater construction jobs with their submersed structures and miles of underwater pipe lines.